Motivic cohomology of equicharacteristic schemes: Introduction

-This article depends on our joint work with Bachmann \cite{BachmannElmantoMorrow}, in which we revisit the theory of $\bb A^1$-invariant motivic cohomology.
-Although much of that project works for arbitrary qcqs schemes, we restrict our summary here to the simpler equicharacteristic context.
+This article depends on our joint work with Bachmann \cite{BachmannElmantoMorrow}, in which we revisit the theory of $\bb A^1$-invariant motivic cohomology on arbitrary qcqs schemes.
+In the following overview of some aspects of \cite{BachmannElmantoMorrow} we restrict to the case of equicharacteristic schemes, both because it is enough for the present paper and because \cite{BachmannElmantoMorrow} simplifies in that case.
 See \S\ref{ss_cdh_local} for further details.

-For each $j\ge0$ let be the cdh sheafification of the left Kan extension of classical motivic cohomology $\bb Z(j)^\sub{cla}$ from smooth $\bb F$-schemes to qcqs $\bb F$-schemes; we call it {\em cdh-local motivic cohomology} and note that it provides a cdh analogue of Bloch's cycle complex.
-It was already studied by Friedlander, Suslin, and Voevodsky \cite{FriedlanderSuslinVoevodsky2000} in the case of singular algebraic varieties assuming resolution of singularities.
+In \cite{BachmannElmantoMorrow} we introduced {\em $\bb A^1$-motivic cohomology} as an extension of classical motivic cohomology from smooth $\bb F$-schemes to arbitrary qcqs $\bb F$-schemes, while retaining $\bb A^1$-invariance.
+A priori it is defined using Morel--Voevodsky's motivic homotopy theory and Voevodsky's slice filtration (see Remark \ref{rem:def_of_ZjA} for further details), but with Bachmann we show that it admits the following simpler description: it is the cdh sheafification of the left Kan extension of classical motivic cohomology from smooth $\bb F$-schemes to qcqs $\bb F$-schemes.
+It is therefore a cdh analogue of Bloch's cycle complex and, in the case of singular algebraic varieties assuming strong resolution of singularities, in fact coincides with a motivic cohomology studied by Friedlander and Voevodsky \cite[Definition 9.2]{FriedlanderVoevodsky2000}.